mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

+This setting isn't available in the System Console and can only be set in ``config.json``.

 The start time of the daily scheduled aggregator job.
 Must be a 24-hour time stamp in the form ``HH:MM``.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 This setting is based on the local time of the server.

 +--------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"PostsAggregatorJobStartTime": "03:00"`` with 24-hour timestamp input in the form ``"HH:MM"``. |